AwesomeHuang/Zokrates_Demo/README.md

 ## About Qtum

-[Qtum](https://qtum.org/en) is compatible with the Bitcoin- and Ethereum ecosystems and aims at producing a variation of Bitcoin with Ethereum Virtual Machine (EVM) compatibility.
+[Qtum](https://qtum.org/en) is compatible with the Bitcoin and Ethereum ecosystems and aims at producing a variation of Bitcoin with Ethereum Virtual Machine (EVM) compatibility.

 Note that differently to Ethereum, the Qtum EVM is constantly backwards compatible.
 Pursuing a pragmatic design approach, Qtum employs industry use cases with a strategy comprising mobile devices.